202C-Pilot/202C-Master-Course/forums-writing-activities.md

 Prompts for Peer Feedback

 1. How does your peer organize their analysis?
 Is it organized in a logical manner?
 2. How does the organization highlight (rather than subordinate) the most important points of analysis?
 Or does it fail to do so?
-How?
 3. How does the writer transition between ideas?
 Do the transitions need work?
 4. How does your peer support their claims about the document?
 5. What specific examples do they use?